 • Know the area and stay on established roads

 To learn more about riding smart and off-roading areas in Northern Nevada, visit the Nevada Off-Highway Vehicles Program website.

 If you are in the mood for an exhilarating way to explore, check out ATV rentals in the Reno Tahoe area or even better, take an ATV tour.
 Sierra Adventures offers seasonal ATV tours departing from Reno which explore the Sierra Valley and the forests around Lake Tahoe.
-In Tahoe, Off-Road Tahoe is a UTV tour operator that will take you through 20 miles of beautiful backcountry, providing unparalleled views of the Sierras and a full dose of adrenaline.

 There is nothing is better than cruising through the Nevada high desert on four wheels, so be sure to check out off-roading in Reno Tahoe.

 Don’t forget to upload your photos on social media using #RenoTahoe so we can follow along on your off-roading adventure!